-No matter how you eat, these incredible vegan desserts will please everyone at the table, from fudgy brownies to chocolate chip cookies!
+No matter how you eat, these delectable plant based and vegan desserts will please everyone at the table, from fudgy brownies to chocolate chip cookies!

 Vegan desserts can be some of the most rich, creamy, chocolatey and decadent desserts out there!
-When feeding a crowd, sometimes it’s hard to find something everyone will love (especially if there are some who think the word vegan is scary!)
-So we’ve collected our best crowd pleasing vegan desserts that will please veggie-lovers and dairy-lovers alike!
-Each one of these 10 vegan desserts are tried and true recipes that readers have been making for years, and that we’ve been making for family.
+When you’re feeding a crowd, sometimes it’s hard to find something that fits with everyone’s diet choices.
+So we’ve collected our best crowd pleasing plant based desserts that are sure to please everyone!
+Each one is a tried and true recipe that readers have been making for years.

 Why vegan desserts?
-While Alex and I eat a mostly plant-based diet, we don’t eat exclusively vegan.
-However, we’ve found that whole food vegan desserts are some of our favorites to eat because they’re so tasty and nutrient dense.
-And, we found that you readers love vegan desserts even if you don’t eat exclusively vegan yourself.
+While Alex and I eat a mostly plant based diet, we don’t eat exclusively vegan.
+However, we’ve found that plant based desserts are some of our favorites to eat because they’re so tasty and nutrient dense.
+And, we found that you readers agree!
 Vegan desserts are also super versatile for serving to eaters of a variety of diets.
 So: let’s get to the recipes!

 Bliss bites are by far our most popular of vegan desserts!
 They’re basically a homemade peanut butter cup combined with a no bake cookie, and people all over the world make and love them!
 Made with maple syrup, coconut oil, and oats, they’re naturally sweet, vegan, and gluten-free.
 Keep them in the freezer or refrigerator and nibble all week long.
 When we served them to guests as a sweet treat at the end of a meal, our guest pronounced they were “literally heaven”.